 The Middle Kingdoms series comprises (so far) three novels that explore the first fantasy universe created by New York Times bestselling author Diane Duane.
-Started in 1979 with The Door Into Fire, and causing Duane to be nominated two years running for the John W. Campbell award for best new writer in the SF/fantasy field, the series is based in a world where humanity is struggling back to normalcy millennia after the banishment of an ultimate evil.
+Started in 1979 with The Door Into Fire, and resulting in Duane being nominated two years running for the Astounding Award for best new writer in the SF/fantasy field, the series is based in a world where humanity is struggling back to normalcy millennia after the banishment of an ultimate evil.
 In the Middle Kingdoms— just one small part of this world—Dragons are real, magic (in numerous forms) is more or less a commonplace, and the Goddess who rules everything is not hidden away, but part of most people's lives.
 The pansexual, polyamorous, and broadly inclusive fictional culture Duane constructed for the Middle Kingdoms was an early example of non-straight representation in the epic fantasy genre, and garnered critical praise across its field.

 This last and long-awaited novel in the main sequence, The Door Into Starlight, is presently in progress.
 Please check this page at our site for more information.